Luisrc91/eventPlanner_frontend/README.md

 - Bootstrap

 ## Installation
-- Fork the repository, once forked you have to clone the repository.
+- Fork the repository, once forked you have to clone the repository in your terminal.
 - Install Npm package modules - npm install, npm i typescript